 We do not resell or redistribute the vulnerabilities that are acquired through the ZDI.

 Interested researchers provide us with exclusive information about previously un-patched vulnerabilities they have discovered.
 The ZDI then collects background information in order to validate the identity of the researcher strictly for ethical and financial oversight.
 Our internal researchers and analysts validate the issue in our security labs and make a monetary offer to the researcher.
 If the researcher accepts the offer, a payment will be promptly made.
 As a researcher discovers and provides additional vulnerability research, bonuses and rewards can increase through a loyalty program similar to a frequent flier program.

 After an agreement has been reached for the acquisition of a researcher's bug report, protection filters for Trend Micro customers are developed and deployed.
 Simultaneously, the ZDI notifies the affected vendor so that they can develop a vulnerability patch.
 The ZDI discloses any and all acquired vulnerabilities to product vendors in accordance with our disclosure policy.
 This disclosure policy ensures that both researchers and product vendors understand how ZDI handles vulnerability information.
 This policy further reassures researchers that in no case will any of their discoveries be "swept under the rug".
 It also reassures product vendors that there is a professional and standard set of guidelines they can expect to be utilized throughout the disclosure process.

 Once a patch is ready from the affected vendor, the ZDI works collaboratively with the vendor to notify the public of the vulnerability through a joint advisory that provides full credit to the originating researcher, unless the researcher chooses to remain anonymous.
 Before public disclosure of the vulnerability, we may choose to share technical details of the vulnerability with other security vendors so they too may prepare an appropriate security response for their customers.
-This practice allows us to facilitating the protection of a customer base larger than our own.
+This practice allows us to facilitate the protection of a customer base larger than our own.